|Legler Systems Company|||||OE System|||||Contact Us|||||Help|||||Home||||

-The Order Entry System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
+The Order Entry System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The OES source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
 Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the OES software can be run on a single stand-alone personal computer or on a UNIX based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the order entry menu.
-The 2018 version of the order entry software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
-Additional screen color codes are available with the 32-bit code.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the order entry menu.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the OE executable programs.
-The latest MS Windows order entry programs (32-bit code) are the same as the DOS order entry programs (16-bit code) for compatibility.
-For customer order data archiving and historical reporting, the same OE executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old customer order data and programs to a separate hard disk drive in order to view or print order entry reports on a customer's status.
+The latest Windows 10 order entry programs (32-bit code) are the same programs as the DOS order entry programs (16-bit code) for compatibility.
+For customer order data archiving and historical reporting, the same OES executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old customer order data and OE application programs to a separate hard disk drive in order to view or print order entry reports on a customer's status.